qgis/QGIS-Documentation/docs/training_manual/basic_map/overview.rst

 ...............................................................................

 Your most often used sets of tools can be turned into toolbars for basic access.
-For example, the File toolbar allows you to save, load, print, and start a new project.
+For example, the :guilabel:`Project` toolbar allows you to save, load, print, and start a new project.
 You can easily customize the interface to see only the tools you use most often, adding or removing toolbars as necessary via the :menuselection:`View --> Toolbars` menu.

 Even if they are not visible in a toolbar, all of your tools will remain accessible via the menus.
-For example, if you remove the :guilabel:`File` toolbar (which contains the :guilabel:`Save` button), you can still save your map by clicking on the :guilabel:`Project` menu and then clicking on :guilabel:`Save`.
+For example, if you remove the :guilabel:`Project` toolbar (which contains the :guilabel:`Save` button), you can still save your map by clicking on the :guilabel:`Project` menu and then clicking on :guilabel:`Save`.